 plt.title('Personality Clusters after PCA');

-Since the start of the century, Japan saw a decreasing trend in the birth rate.
+Since the start of the century, Japan has seen a decreasing trend in the birth rate.
 It is because of reducing the number of annual marriages from 800,000 in 2000 to 600,000 in 2019.
 Nowadays, it is too difficult to find the perfect mate, even in this COVID-19 time when almost everything has become online and virtual.
-Hence to help Japan’s declining birth rate and people find their eternal love, Japan’s government is leveraging Artificial Intelligence and Machine Learning so that they could get married and start their families.
+Hence to help Japan’s declining birth rate and people find their eternal love, Japan’s government is leveraging Artificial Intelligence and Machine Learning so that they can get married and start their families.

 Currently, Japan’s Cabinet Office is also looking for approval of two billion yen for the new and advanced AI-enabled dating service in the budget.